Tow Truck Accident Lawyers in New Jersey

 Tow trucks are involved in many accidents because they are used for commercial purposes.
 In other words, the more tows a driver makes, the more money they make.
 This often encourages drivers to drive faster, take chances, or break traffic laws so they can answer more calls and make more money.
 Also, in the event of a blizzard, a tow truck driver may work long hours and suffer from extreme fatigue while still driving.

-If you or a family member is involved in an accident with a tow truck, the result may well be serious property damage and possibly injury, because a tow truck weighs quite a bit more than a regular passenger vehicle.
+If you or a family member is involved in an accident with a tow truck, the result may well be serious injury, because a tow truck weighs quite a bit more than a regular passenger vehicle.
 Hopefully you or your family member weren't injured, but if you were, you may be entitled to compensation for any of the following damages: